Oregon State Beavers football: Other claimed championships

 The 1907 Oregon Agricultural Aggies football team represented Oregon Agricultural College as an independent during the 1907 college football season.
 In their second season under head coach Fred Norcross, the Aggies compiled a perfect 6–0 record, did not allow any of their opponents to score, and outscored their opponents by a combined total of 137–0.
 The Aggies' victories included games against Oregon (4–0), Pacific University (49–0), and Willamette University (42–0).

 Oregon Agricultural's game against Loyola, then known as the St. Vincent's College Saints, was a Thanksgiving Day matchup of the "Champions of the Northwest" and the "Champions of California", with the winner taking home the "Championship" of the entire West Coast.
 After their victory, the Aggies proclaimed themselves "Champions of the Pacific Coast".

 Head coaches

-List of head coaches, tenure, and seasons.
+List of head coaches, tenure, and number of seasons.